For too long, the media has presented attention-deficit/hyperactivity disorder (ADHD) as an overdiagnosed condition, especially in children.

 Maybe it’s because we often blurt things out or speak out of turn.
 It could also be because we’re extra sensitive to perceived rejection or criticism, known as rejection sensitive dysphoria (RSD).

 Our sensitivity, perfectionism, and intense emotions around relationships can throw some clinicians off the ADHD trail.
 Finding a clinician that’s more familiar with ADHD can be helpful in ruling other disorders out.

-Clinicians who focus on the rejection sensitivity may mistake it for Borderline Personality Disorder, of which a fear of abandonment and turbulent relationships are a key feature.
+Clinicians who focus on the rejection sensitivity may mistake it for borderline personality disorder, of which a fear of abandonment and turbulent relationships are a key feature.

-5. Bipolar Disorder (Type II)
+5. Bipolar disorder (type II)